AriFordsham/GHCWiki/commentary.md

 For the dedicated, there are [videos of Simon and Simon giving an overview of GHC](about-videos), at the 2006 [GHC Hackathon](hackathon).

+Also check out the [GHC Reading List](reading-list), which gives lots of background reading that will help you understand the actual implementation.

 ## Editing the Commentary